Telford College is launching a new series of courses to meet an urgent need for skilled engineers in the aviation industry.

-There is currently a massive demand for licenced engineers in the aviation industry, which means there are some fantastic career opportunities out there.
+There is currently a massive demand for licensed engineers in the air transportation industry, which means there are some fantastic career opportunities out there.

 It is estimated that, across Europe alone, around 132,000 new technicians will be needed between now and the year 2037 to work on the maintenance of aircraft.

 As a result, we will be looking to recruit around 100 students for our first intake in September, offering levels two and three engineering courses which are being aligned to deliver specific skills.